 “With continued slack in the Canadian economy, the muted outlook for inflation, and the constructive evolution of imbalances in the household sector, the considerable monetary policy stimulus currently in place will likely remain appropriate for a period of time, after which some modest withdrawal will likely be required, consistent with achieving the 2 per cent inflation target.”

-The next interest rate announcement is scheduled for May 29, 2013.
+The next Bank of Canada interest rate announcement is scheduled for May 29, 2013.